vedantpople4/Basic_ML_projects/README.md

 It contains the notebook file that uses the Classified Data dataset which classifies the columns according to the required TARGET class.
 The number of neighbours value is 1, but on analysing the Graph we conclude that n_neighbours=17 gives us the best classification results.
 Dataset has been also uploaded for further reference.

+### The KNN_2:
+It contains the notebook file that uses the dataset which classifies the data to the required target class.
+Initially the number of neighbours is 1 but in analyzing it can be found that best elbow in the curve is found around 30.
+Also increaing the n value will cause more clusters and that is not acceptable.
+Dataset is also uploaded.